Evidential weight and legal admissibility of electronic information specification

 - Continual improvement of the EMS

-These commitments help drive the improvements in overall environmental performance.
+These commitments help drive improvements in overall environmental performance.

 The international standard describing best practice for an Information Security Management System